 In freezing temperatures, operators may discover that the acceleration and braking strategies that assured them the range to cover their routes are no longer performing as expected.
 Sub-freezing temperatures prevent batteries from capturing and storing energy as efficiently during charging.
 And a ZEB doesn’t benefit from the “waste heat” produced by an internal combustion engine.
 Running the heater off of the same battery pack that drives the bus can reduce range by 25% in winter conditions.
 In fact, in some situations, the draw for heating the bus and defrosting windows can be higher than that for running the driveline.

 Using Sims for EV/ZEB Bus Driver Training

 Over the last several years, FAAC has worked tirelessly to stay on the forefront of simulation-based EV/ZEB bus driver training.
-In 2018, FAAC furnished New Flyer with a fully immersive, full-cab EV bus driver training simulator for their world-class New Flyer Vehicle Innovation Center (VIC) in Alabama.
+In 2018, FAAC furnished New Flyer with a fully immersive, full-cab electric bus driver training simulator for their world-class New Flyer Vehicle Innovation Center (VIC) in Alabama.

 In the intervening years, FAAC has worked to build relationships with ZEB OEMs in order to offer a path for customers to incorporate their specific EV bus dynamics into FAAC’s vehicle modeling software.
 These relationships with ZEB OEMs also mean that the FAAC MB 2000 bus operator training simulator has the capability to be built with new or possibly refurbishing sim cabs with genuine ZEB OEM controls and gauges—or create swappable panels, so that a single sim platform can match any of the buses in your fleet as you transition.